Momma Interviews: Meet Katie Pickett

 What do you feel is your greatest personal struggle with the experience of motherhood?

 My greatest personal struggle is letting go of myself for this short time.
 My mom always says, "you give up yourself when you become a mom."
 I believe it's true and it's okay.
 It's not forever you are serving.
-I think we feel like we're never going to get ourself back or were going to lose who we are.
-I think it's a moment in time where you are learning to put others first, and building who you really are.
-But, even with that arritude, change is uncomfortable.
+I think we feel like we're never going to get ourselves back or we're going to lose who we are.
+I think it's a moment in time when you are learning to put others first, and building who you really are.
+But, even with that attitude, change is uncomfortable.

 How has your relationship with your partner changed?
 How has it stayed the same?